Deep in the countryside, with beautiful views

 Hand washing facilities are in the animal rooms & by the chicken houses.

-We have seen amazing responses from children's interaction with animals, as well as children growing in confidence.
+Over the last 33 years we have seen amazing responses from children's interaction with animals.

-The cottages are generously equipped with great care and regularly upgraded.
+The cottages are generously equipped and enthusiastically upgraded every year.

 Beds prepared ready for your arrival with bath and hand towels.

 Full-size cots, children's loo seats, steps and other nursery equipment freely available.

 Basics include: dishwasher and laundry tablets etc, spare loo rolls in each bathroom, cleaning cloths, sponges, washing up needs and so forth.
 The cottage will be warm and cosy ready for your arrival.
 Your enjoyment of your stay is what makes us happy.

 The walled swimming pool area is an outdoor suntrap, it is available as long as is feasible, this generally means towards the May half term week and through to the middle of September.

 We have a play room with murals, comfy sofas and chairs.
 Our games room has pool, table tennis, junior air hockey and table football.
 The library has books, children’s’ books, dvds, games etc.

 There is fast wifi in all cottages, in the library and around the gardens.

 A free laundry room provides extra machines and driers and a plentiful supply of laundry tablets and conditioners of all sorts.
 A freezer with bought in everyday family type food available at cost, also tinned food.